A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Additional considerations

-Publicly available transparency logs do not inherently ensure truthful and accurate operations.
-Monitors can watch logs for correct behavior, such as ensuring the log is append-only, hashes are valid, and the log does not present split views to different observers \cite{laurie2021rfccertificate}.
-To avoid split views, monitors can share their current and previous views of tranpsarency logs via \textit{gossiping} \cite{gossipinginct, chuat2015efficient, meiklejohn2020think}, gaining a comprehensive understanding of the log's state and prevent propagation of inaccuracies.
-Approaches like collective signatures from witnesses have been proposed to mitigate potential attacks on gossiping \cite{syta2016keeping}.
+Publicly available transparency logs alone do not ensure truthful and accurate operations.
+Monitors can watch logs for correct behaviour, such as ensuring the log is append-only, hashes are valid, and the log does not present split views to different observers \cite{laurie2021rfccertificate}.
+By \textit{gossiping} \cite{gossipinginct, chuat2015efficient, meiklejohn2020think} their log views, monitors can prevent propagation of inaccuracies, with collective signatures from witnesses mitigating potential attacks on gossiping \cite{syta2016keeping}.

-Even if the transparency log behaves correctly, the mere presence of an endorsement statement in a log does not confirm its validity; it only means that the information is discoverable.
-Without validating the endorsement statement, the trust relies on the expectation that someone will eventually detect any inaccuracies and raise an alarm.
-So far, we have described this validity check as a client-side responsibility (see L1 Step \ref{step:level-1-log-check} and L2/L3 Step \ref{step:level-2-log-check}), which may be impractical due to resource constraints, technical expertise, or the large volume of data in transparency logs.
-Additionally, clients would need certifier public keys, which can be challenging to manage.

-Beneficiaries of transparency can instead delegate this validation responsibility to monitors, who can verify the correctness of statements and certificate signatures within the transparency log \cite{laurie2021rfccertificate, al2018contour, syta2016keeping}.
-Ideally, the code owner should offer an open-source monitoring mechanism, enabling individuals to scrutinise its source code and deploy them on their trusted machines.
-The trustworthiness of the monitor code itself can be increased by using our transparency framework.
+Even if the transparency log behaves correctly, an endorsement statement's presence in a log does not confirm its validity; it only means that the information is discoverable.
+Without validating the endorsement statement, the trust relies on the expectation that someone will eventually detect any inaccuracies and raise an alarm, a task we have assigned to clients so far (see L1 Step \ref{step:level-1-log-check} and L2/L3 Step \ref{step:level-2-log-check}).
+However, this approach may be impractical due to resource constraints, technical expertise gaps, or large volume of data in transparency logs.
+Clients would also need certifier public keys, which can be challenging to manage.
+Instead, beneficiaries of transparency can delegate validation to monitors, which can verify the accuracy of log entries and certificate signatures \cite{laurie2021rfccertificate, al2018contour, syta2016keeping}.
+An open-source monitoring mechanism enables individuals to scrutinise its source code and deploy them on their trusted machines, and can leverage the proposed transparency framework.